pnlight/CSE310/Mod2/readme.md

 - Link the CSV directly from the Census website.
 - Move Hawaii, Alaska, and Puerto Rico closer to the main map view.
+- Migrate from USAboundaries package which is being retired this October.